 Very small groups formed (on average 5-6 students)

 Students may be placed in a Standard Course, with students of other ages, if there are insufficient students at their level to form a specific Over 50 class

 When studying in Madrid you can choose to live with local Spanish hosts to give you the best exposure to Spanish culture and the language out of class or select to stay in a 2* or 3* Pension or local Hotel (all categories) if you’d prefer your own space.

 You will be provided with breakfast and lunch by your hosts.
 On Saturday, your hosts will provide a picnic lunch to take with you on the excursion.

 Arrive: Sunday PM

 We recommend students fly to Madrid’s Barrajas airport and then take a taxi, bus or train/metro to their accommodation.
 Public transport in Madrid is good value for money, efficient (allowing for traffic congestion) and easy to tackle even if this is your first visit to Spain.
-You are welcome to take the college transfer service at additional cost from Madrid airport to your accommodation if preferred (one or two way service offered).
+You are welcome to take the school transfer service – free of charge if staying with hosts – or at additional cost if you’ve booked alternative accommodation, from Madrid airport to your accommodation (one or two way service offered).